Inzhenerka/docs.getdbt.tech/website/docs/reference/define-configs.md

 ## Combining configs

 Most configurations are "clobbered" when applied hierarchically.
 Whenever a more specific value is available, it will completely replace the less specific value.
 Note that a few configs have different merge behavior:
-- [`tags`](/tags) are additive.
+- [`tags`](/reference/resource-configs/tags) are additive.
 If a model has some tags configured in `dbt_project.yml`, and more tags applied in its `.sql` file, the final set of tags will include all of them.
-- [`meta`](/reference/resource-configs/meta) dictionaries are merged (a more specific key-value pair replaces a less specific value with the same key)
+- [`meta`](/reference/resource-configs/meta) dictionaries are merged (a more specific key-value pair replaces a less specific value with the same key).
 - [`pre-hook` and `post-hook`](/reference/resource-configs/pre-hook-post-hook) are also additive.
+- When using the [`freshness`](/reference/resource-configs/freshness) config, note the following:
+    - The `freshness` config in the `schema.yml` file overrides the `freshness` config in the `dbt_project.yml` file.
+    - more specific dbt_project clobbers less specific dbt_project
+    - more specific schema freshness merges with less specific schema freshness

 ## The `+` prefix